steveive8/Nirvana-D.L-Core/README.md

-# Pure-DeepLearning
+# Nirvana D.L Core

-# This is library for pure handmade deep learning
+## Core components of Nirvana D.L

-## This is library for pure handmade deep learning
+## Nirvana D.L
-### This is library for pure handmade deep learning
+Nirvana D.L is the pure, handmade deep learning library with python including numpy and cupy with CUDA support of NVIDIA.